tendai22/dpans94_ja/app.md

 <term>
 ||search order||
-Note that the use of the term “list” does not necessarily imply implementation as a linked list.
+Note that the use of the term "list" does not necessarily imply implementation as a linked list.
 </term>

 #### A.16.3.3 Finding definition names